 Campfires are illegal in Strathcona Provincial Park.
 Campfires are sometimes allowed in designated areas on the coastal trips.
 Leave-no-trace principles are always in effect.

 Some designated backcountry campsites have parks-maintained outhouses.
 Other routes with primitive wilderness sites require that we go to the bathroom in the great outdoors.
-We will instruct our guests on leave-no-trace principles in these areas.
+We will instruct our trip participants on leave-no-trace principles in these areas.

 Check out our trip reports for detailed conditions and photos.